buterina/mesto-react/README.md

-Место (React): проектная работа для Яндекс Практимума.

-В этом проекте я использую навыки, приобретенные во время обучения на Яндекс Практикуме.

-Использованные технологии:

--HTML5 -CSS -Javascript - React

-# Places: a project for Practicum web development course
+# Places: a project for Practicum web development course (React.js version)

 ## Description:

 "Places" is an interactive website featuring user-generated posts.
 Users can add, like, and delete posts.
+This version has been rebuilt using React.js

 ## Features:

+-users can add and delete posts;

+-users can edit their profiles;

 -users can like posts;

 -all data (profile, avatar, likes, etc.) is stored on the server;

--client-side form validation

 ## Tech: